 Posted on 13 December 2019

 Our cushions are made with great care and attention to detail in London.
-We fill them in Sussex with pure sheep's wool from Orkney.
+We fill them in Sussex with pure sheep's wool from the British Isles, including Orkney.

 One of our suppliers is a mill on North Ronaldsay, the most northerly of the Orkney Isles.
 The sheep on the island are extremely hardy and mainly eat seaweed!
 Using this wool means we're supporting a long neglected industry of small independent Orkney farmers.
 It feels good to avoid importing wool unnecessarily.